Guest Blogger: John Mancini, author of

 Driver #3 — There is organizational value and insight that will be gathered by someone with the right tools, techniques, and vision.

-As we built Systems of Record in our organizations over the last three decades, we focused first on getting structured data under control.
+As we built in our organizations over the last three decades, we focused first on getting structured data under control.
 By structured data, I mean all of the hard data that neatly fits into the rows and columns of a database.
 For many organizations, the journey to get this information under control is largely complete (although far from perfect).

 The second half of the Systems of Record Journey focused on getting the unstructured information in our organizations under some semblance of control.
 This journey started first with mission critical processes and the documents associated with them, and later expanded to a broader focus (driven largely by legal and compliance concerns) on creating strategies and systems to govern a broader body of unstructured information.
 This journey is largely incomplete for organizations, although significant progress has been made.

-As a result, Information Professionals in our organizations are being asked to sort through two largely inconsistent priorities — and keep the lights on at the same time.
+As a result, in our organizations are being asked to sort through two largely inconsistent priorities — and keep the lights on at the same time.
 First, they are being asked — for litigation, risk, compliance and sheer storage cost reasons — to get rid of everything that doesn’t need to be kept.
 Second, they are being ask to preserve — at least temporarily — vast volumes of Big Data and Big Content in order to analyze this massive digital landfill and extract value and insight.

 On the “risk” side of the equation, the volume of information coming at us is making it clear that manual information retention and disposition processes simply extended from the world of Systems of Record will no longer suffice.
 Aside from the sheer enormity of the task, a lack of clarity about what content is valuable is the main obstacle, along with the fear of getting it wrong and a sense that there is no immediate ROI from getting rid of outdated information.